 You can also complete their registration form to ensure everything is in place before you arrive.

-If you're a UK student you may be entitled to Disabled Students Allowances (DSAs) for physical or mental impairments, long-term or mental health conditions, or specific learning difficulties such as dyslexia.
-This funding can help cover the cost of the support you may need including specialist equipment or non-medical helpers like a note-taker.
-You won’t automatically get a DSA – you'll need to prove you’re eligible and we can help you with your application.
+This funding can help cover costs such as specialist equipment or non-medical helpers like a note-taker.
+You won’t automatically get a DSA – you'll need to prove you’re eligible.
+We can help you with your application.

 We prioritise students with a medical condition or disability, taking into account any special housing requirements you might need.

 If you have a medical condition, disability or special requirement that you'd like us to take into account, do let us know when you are applying for accommodation.
-View the accommodation on offer.

 Speak to current students